-Configuring SSH Protect to issue SSH certificates
+Configuring SSH Manager for Machines to issue SSH certificates

 • Create at least one new SSH certificate issuance template (show me)